gotzmann/booster/README.md

 }
 ```

-6) See instructions within `collider.service` file on how to create daemond service out of this API server.
+6) See instructions within `booster.service` file on how to create daemond service out of this API server.